 The advantage of using GPS to limit false alarms becomes apparent after a few days of driving.
 Both of these remote models come with a feature called Auto Learn.
 Drive three times past the same spot where you get false alarms from roadside sources and it automatically stores these in memory.
 Next time you drive past, it won't alert.

-This use of GPS and some clever programming make the Escort Passport 9500ci the quietest remote radar detector we've tested.
-Another advantage of GPS is warnings of red light and speed cameras.
+This use of GPS and some clever programming make the Escort and BEL the quietest remote radar detectors we've tested.
+Another benefit of GPS is warnings of red light and speed cameras.
 It comes loaded with a national database of these and can be updated via USB port.

-In the only comparison test of several red light- and speed-camera GPS databases, Escort's Defender camera database proved significantly more accurate, with its database kept far more current than the competitions'.
+In our comparison test of several red light- and speed-camera GPS databases, Escort's Defender camera database proved significantly more accurate, with its database kept far more current than the competitions'.

 The Escort Passport 9500ci's radar performance wasn't hard to measure: it led the pack in every test, equalled only by the BEL STiR Plus.
 The Escort laser jammer system worked equally as well, jamming some of the guns down to point-blank range and doing almost as well against the others.

 On the road, it's almost supernaturally quiet.
 On daily commutes it rarely goes off and is nearly as quiet on highway trips.
-Small wonder that it continues to rank at the top among best-custom-installed radar detectors.
+Small wonder that we rank it at the top of the class in custom-installed radar detectors.

 BEL STiR Plus

-BEL is an Escort subsidiary and the STiR Plus is identical to the Escort Passport 9500ci save for a red LED display.
+BEL is an Escort subsidiary and the STiR Plus is identical to the Escort Passport 9500ci save for its red LED display.
 (The Escort 9500ci display is blue.)
 Even their components are interchangeable.

 The BEL STiR Plus is priced well below the Escort Passport 9500ci since it comes without laser jammers.
 Adding the optional laser jammers closes that price gap.